zhengjinhuan/omni-infer/omni/accelerators/sched/global_proxy/README.md

 ## Global Proxy is A Nginx Enforced Proxy for P/D Disaggregation LLM Inference

-This guide describes how to build and configure the dynamic modules, which are composed of Global Proxy for NGINX,
+This guide describes how to build and configure Nginx-based Global Proxy dynamic modules.

 ![design](./img/global_proxy_design.png)

-### PD Support
+### PD Disaggregation Support
 - **`ngx_http_prefill_module`**: implements prefill decode disaggregation logic.
 It first generates a subrequest to a internal uri `/prefill_internal` for prefill.
 After subrequest is done, the main request resumes to go to upstream servers for decode.
 - **`ngx_http_set_request_id_module`**: inserts a `X-Request-Id` header if not exist.

 ### Load Balancing
 #### Development Modules

-We offer several custom NGINX modules as development templates to help developers quickly learn and prototype new NGINX modules.
+We offer several custom NGINX load balancing modules as development templates to help developers quickly learn and prototype new load balancing modules.

 - `ngx_http_upstream_length_balance_module`: enables request distribution based on request length to backend servers.